Sada Mire

-Sada Mire (born July 1976) (Somali: Sacda Mire, Arabic: سعدة ميرة) is a Swedish-Somali archaeologist, art historian and presenter who currently serves as assistant professor at the faculty of archeology, Leiden University. she is from Arap clan She is a public intellectual and heritage activist who has argued that cultural heritage is a basic human need in her 2014 TEDxEuston talk.
+Sada Mire (born July 1976) (Somali: Sacda Mire, Arabic: سعدة ميرة) is a Swedish-Somali archaeologist, art historian and presenter from the Arap clan, who is currently a professor of Heritage Studies at University College London.
+She is a public intellectual and heritage activist who has argued that cultural heritage is a basic human need in her 2014 TEDxEuston talk.
 In 2017, Hay Festival of Literature and the Arts selected Mire as one of their 30 international thinkers and writers.
-She became the Director of Antiquities pf Somaliland in 2007.
+She became the Director of Antiquities of Somaliland in 2007.
 Raised in the Somali capital of Mogadishu, Mire fled the country at the start of the civil war at the age of 15.
 She then traveled to Sweden seeking asylum.
 She has since returned to the Horn of Africa as an archaeologist.

 Early life and education

 Sada Mire was born in Hargeisa, Somaliland, in 1977 before relocating to Mogadishu with her family.
 Her father was as a police official who died during the early stages of the collapse of the Somali state when she was 12.
 After this traumatic experience, in 1991, she fled Somalia with her mother and siblings on a relative's lorry during the Somali Civil War.
 Mire and her identical twin, Sohur, emigrated to Sweden where an older sister lived and received asylum.
 The twins later moved to the United Kingdom to study.
 Mire studied Scandinavian pre-history and archaeozoology at Lund University in Sweden before receiving a BA degree in History of Art/Archaeology of Africa and Asia at SOAS, University of London in 2005, and subsequently an MA in African Archaeology in 2006 and PhD degree in Archaeology in 2009 at University College London.